preranarao03/TicTacToe_Game/README.md

+# Tic Tac Toe Game - Web-Based Classic

+### Overview
-The Tic Tac Toe game is a simple web-based game created using HTML, CSS, and JavaScript.
-It allows two players to take turns marking X or O on a 3x3 grid until one of them wins or the game ends in a draw.
+This repository contains code for a simple web-based Tic Tac Toe game developed using HTML, CSS, and JavaScript.
+The game allows two players to compete by marking X or O on a 3x3 grid.
+The game handles win conditions and draws, providing an interactive and engaging way to enjoy this classic game directly in the web browser.

-The game utilizes HTML for the layout and structure, CSS for styling the elements, and JavaScript for handling game logic and interactivity.
+### Technology Used
+HTML: For structuring the game layout and grid.
+CSS: For styling the game board and elements.
+JavaScript: For implementing game logic, player interactions, and win condition checks.

+### Features
+The game includes:
-Players can click on the grid cells to make their moves, and the game checks for win conditions after each move to determine the winner or if the game is a draw.
+Player Interaction: Players can click on grid cells to make their moves.
-The game provides a fun and engaging way for players to challenge each other in the classic Tic Tac Toe competition directly within their web browsers.
+Win Detection: Automatically checks for winning combinations or a draw after each move.
+Responsive Design: Ensures the game is playable across different screen sizes.

+### Deployment
+This project is a static web application and can be accessed by opening the HTML file in any web browser.

+### Contributions
+Contributions are welcome!
+Feel free to fork the repository, make enhancements, and submit a pull request.

+### Acknowledgements
+Thanks to the creators of HTML, CSS, and JavaScript for providing the tools to build this classic game.

+### Privacy
+This project does not handle or store any user data, ensuring a secure gaming experience.